 John Wesley understood this.
 Though he never earned much respect as a systematic theologian, that was never his goal.
 Wesley pursued what he called "practical divinity," by which he meant a practical theology.
-Eugene Peterson calls this "spiritual theology -- the attention we give to keeping what we believe about God (theology) in organic connection with the way we live with God (spirituality)."
-It is this "spiritual theology" that Paul speaks to in this week's passages from Romans and Ephesians.
+Eugene Peterson calls this "spiritual theology - the attention we give to keeping what we believe about God (theology) in organic connection with the way we live with God (spirituality)."
+It is this "spiritual theology" that Paul speaks to in this week's passages.